 One of the great things about our outreach work is it brings students together with working scientists.
-They can learn about the job and see first-hand there is no one type of scientist.
-Just like them – we are all very different!

-Scientists from various departments within the College of Science are available to visit schools in the Canterbury region and—by prior arrangement—around New Zealand.
+Scientists from various departments within the Faculty of Science are available to visit schools in the Canterbury region and—by prior arrangement—around New Zealand.
 They can talk on a wide range of scientific subjects – from artificial intelligence and astronomy to climate change and clean energy.

 Click on the subject headings below and meet some of the scientists available to visit your school or organisation.